 Dazzle your guests with this beauty on any occasion.

 Let me show you the cake and also walk you through the steps.

-1) Make your Homemade Funfetti Cake batter (leave out the sprinkles in the batter!).
+Make your Homemade Funfetti Cake batter (leave out the sprinkles in the batter).

 Happy 4th of July, America!

-*Yes, you can do this with box cake mix.
+*You may absolutely make this tie-dye cake a with box cake mix.
 However, why use a box when my homemade vanilla cake recipe is just as easy?
-Trust me.
+I promise.
+You’ll be thankful!